2021 Minar-e-Pakistan mass sexual assault: Reactions

 The incident caused widespread outrage in Pakistan, with the Amnesty International and many of Pakistan's prominent figures expressing their outrage and disgust over the assault.
-Amnesty said that the daytime attack, in a public place, on a woman on 14 August is alarming.
-In these times when Pakistan is struggling with violent crimes like the murders of Noor Mukadam and Qurat ul Ain, this event heightens fears even more.
-As per Deutsche Welle's report, victim blaming towards women in Pakistan is not surprising at all and the situation is not likely to change any time soon.
+Amnesty stated that it was "alarmed by the assault of a woman in Lahore in broad daylight on 14 August", explaining that "at a time when the country is reeling from the murder of Noor Mukadam and Qurat ul Ain, [the] episode compounds the horror even more."